ViniciusAlcantara/bulldozer-price-prediction-project/README.md

-Predicting selling price of bulldozer using by training a model using Machine Learning Regression Algorithms and Python concepts
+Predicting selling prices of bulldozers by training a model using Machine Learning Regression Algorithms and Python concepts